middatod/middatod/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on a chess engine :)
 - 🌱 I’m currently learning C++ and C
-- 👯 I’m looking to collaborate on a chess engine with @Facel3ss
-- 🤔 I’m looking for help with C++ and Kernel Patching
+- 🤔 I’m looking for help with Kernel Patching
-- 💬 Ask me about ...

 <!--
 **middatod/middatod** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.